Sanctuary campus: Background

 An estimated 200,000 to 225,000 college students in the United States are undocumented, according to the Pew Research Center.
 Approximately 49% of undocumented immigrants between 18 and 24 have attended college or university, compared with 71% of all US residents in this age group.
 There are approximately 832,881 DACA recipients, short for Deferred Action for Childhood Arrivals, residing in the United States.
-A survey revealed approximately 22.9 percent of DACA recipients were attending school with 73.5 percent of that portion working toward a bachelor’s degree or higher.
-Additionally there has been a large increase in International Students attending Colleges and Universities in the United States with more than 1.1 million (1,126,690) international students in 2023/2024, a 7 percent increase from the previous academic year.
+A survey revealed approximately 22.9 percent of DACA recipients were attending school with 73.5 percent of that portion working toward a bachelor's degree or higher.
+Additionally there has been a large increase in international students attending colleges and universities in the United States with more than 1.1 million (1,126,690) international students in 2023-2024, a 7 percent increase from the previous academic year.

-President Donald Trump signed Executive Order 14188 on January 29th, 2025 promising “forceful and unprecedented steps” to investigate international students who participated in on-campus pro-Palestine protests last year and potentially revoke their visas.
+President Donald Trump signed Executive Order 14188 on January 29, 2025 promising “forceful and unprecedented steps” to investigate international students who participated in on-campus pro-Palestine protests last year and potentially revoke their visas.
 The order demands the investigation of any student visa holder who participated in “pro-Hamas vandalism and intimidation,” with the possibility of their visa being revoked “if warranted.”

 Many campuses do not have a clearly stated definition of what crosses the line into antisemitism, and many student protesters have complained that their anti-Israel demonstrations have been unfairly conflated with antisemitism.
-As campuses begin to respond there is once again an elevation of conversation surrounding Sanctuary Campuses.
+As campuses have responded, there has once again been elevated conversation around sanctuary campuses.

-According to the Center for Immigration Studies, as of January 7, 2025, there were 13 states and hundreds of cities and counties with some sort of sanctuary laws that limit cooperation with federal immigration authorities.
-In response to increasing numbers of sanctuary cities and campuses before and during President Donald Trump’s first term, at least 12 states banned sanctuary policies.
+According to the Center for Immigration Studies, as of March 10, 2026, there were 13 states and hundreds of cities and counties with some sort of sanctuary laws that limit cooperation with federal immigration authorities.
+In response to increasing numbers of sanctuary jurisdictions and campuses before and during President Donald Trump's first term, at least 12 states banned sanctuary policies.
 There are no federal laws against sanctuary policies, but, while campaigning for his second term, President Trump stated he would “ask Congress to pass a law outlawing sanctuary cities nationwide, and … demand the full weight of the federal government on any jurisdiction that refuses to cooperate” with ICE.

 Protests and campaigns

 In November 2016, students around the country staged demonstrations, walk-outs, and sit-ins in an effort to push their schools to declare themselves a "sanctuary campus" from President-elect Donald Trump's planned immigration policy of mass deportations.
 The Stanford, Rutgers, and St. Mary's protests on November 15, 2016 were among the first.
-In 2025, after the detainment of Mahmoud Khalil, the youth branch of the Democratic Socialists of America launched a nationwide sanctuary campus campaign and encouraged their branches at universities to start their own campaigns on their campuses.
-Colorado State University's YDSA chapter were first to have a sanctuary campus campaign, protesting on February 13, 2025.
+In 2025, after the detainment of Mahmoud Khalil, a graduate student at Columbia University, the youth branch of the Democratic Socialists of America launched a nationwide sanctuary campus campaign and encouraged their branches at universities to start their own campaigns on their campuses.
+Colorado State University's YDSA chapter was the first to have a sanctuary campus campaign, protesting on February 13, 2025.

 Universities and colleges with protest activity in support of sanctuary campuses include: